 How to Grow and Care

 If you can grow cacti and succulents successfully, you can likely grow the popular Rebutia without too much trouble.
 Their water and light requirements are fairly typical for many cacti species, including a cooling period in the winter, to promote better blooming.
 Watering should be done carefully, allowing the plant to almost dry out between waterings.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 For the best viewing, instead of propagating your offsets, let the plant for a large cluster.
-When it blooms, this will make a truly beautiful display.
+When it blooms, this will make a stunning display.
 Lastly, make sure to fertilizer during the growing season for the best results.

 Repot as needed, preferably during the warm season.
 To repot a cactus, ensure the soil is dry before repotting, then gently remove the pot.